chaimeleon-eu/helm-chart-jupyter-tensorflow/README.md

 # jupyter-tensorflow

-Deploy just a pod with TensorFlow official image with the option to include CUDA and request GPU.
+Deploment of a pod running TensorFlow official image with the option to include CUDA and request GPU.

-Jupyter notebooks service is included which provides a web user interface for working.
+Jupyter Notebook service is included which provides a web user interface for working.